U.S. flag An official website of the United States government

 Current Efforts

-The Initiative is a multi-phased effort.
+The multi-phased “Feed Your Mind” education initiative launched in March 2020.
 In 2020 and 2021, the new agricultural biotechnology website and a selection of fact sheets, infographics, videos, and a supplementary curriculum for middle school and high school classrooms were released.
-In August 2022, new resources for health professionals and consumers were made available.
+In August 2022 and April 2023, new resources for health professionals and consumers were made available.
 These resources were based on extensive research that informed the development of educational and outreach materials.

 Questions & Answers